quicksilver/RemoteHosts-qsplugin/README.markdown

   * There's no interface for configuring a custom catalog entry (to pull hosts from different files) although you can add them, and such entries will work if you edit them in `Catalog.plist` by hand.
   * Icons appear when items are first indexed, but then seem to get lost soon after.
 I'm also not 100% sure that remote hosts in the catalog are ever updated automatically.
   * There will eventually be an extended description in the `Info.plist` to provide basic features and documentation.
-  * The actions should apply to strings typed by hand or pasted (so you can type a hostname by hand if it wasn't scanned in from a file).
+  * The actions won't apply to strings typed by hand or pasted (so you can type a hostname by hand if it wasn't scanned in from a file).
+I wanted to give the actions some default priority to make them easier to access in the most common use cases.
+If I supported strings and assigned these priorities, the remote host actions would end up being higher than other defaults for things typed by hand, such as "Large Type".
+If enough people ask, I may add arbitrary string support and just set the priorities for all to 0.

 ### Possible Future Actions ###

-  * Connect with Remote Desktop
+  * Connect with MS Remote Desktop
   * Ping
   * Scan with nmap
   * Connect with FTP